maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 ## Codecs registration

-The use of codecs requires to register the codecs for the classes you want to encode/decode prior using a `Codec`.
+The use of codecs requires registering the codecs for the classes you want to encode/decode prior using a `Codec`.

 `maxGraph` provides several functions to register the codecs provided out of the box:
 - [registerAllCodecs](https://maxgraph.github.io/maxGraph/api-docs/functions/registerAllCodecs.html)